Free Radical and Radiation Biology Program Celebrates a proud history of Teaching, Research, and Service

-The current primary appointees in FRRBP: G. Buettner, F. Domann, P. Goswami, D. R. Spitz, B. G. Allen, A. Goel J. M. Buatti, have been joined by other faculty in the College of Medicine (K. Brown, P. Giangrande, K. Irani, W. Zhang, A. Simons-Burnett, J. Cullen, M. Wold, T. Washington, A. Uc, M. Schultz, L. Robertson, Y. Menda, M. Knudson, K. Kregel, A. Klingelhutz, B. Carter, J. Engelhardt, M. Graham, R. Hichwa, F. Miller, and A. Pieper) to constitute the current teaching and research group in the Free Radical and Radiation Biology Program.
+The current primary appointees in FRRBP: A Simons-Burnett, G. Buettner, P. Goswami, D. R. Spitz, B. G. Allen, C. Griguer, M. Coleman, M. Howard, J. Caster, J. Byrne, C. Oliva and M. Petronek.
+They have been joined by other faculty in the College of Medicine (K. Brown, P. Giangrande, K. Irani, W. Zhang, J. Cullen, M. Wold, T. Washington, A. Uc, M. Schultz, L. Robertson, Y. Menda, M. Knudson, K. Kregel, A. Klingelhutz, B. Carter, J. Engelhardt, M. Graham, R. Hichwa, F. Miller, M. Henry, F. Zhan, C. Chan, M. Spies, and A. Pieper) to constitute the current teaching and research group in the Free Radical and Radiation Biology Program.
 The administrative structure of RRL began as a unit responsible only to the Dean of the College of Medicine, but became a Division of Radiology in 1973 and in the early 1990's, a section of Radiation Oncology, one of the Divisions of the Department of Radiology.